You've come to the right place for your Babydoll Southdown fleece and wool needs.

 The wool from the Babydoll, as well as the other down breeds, is generally lacking luster and the locks are not well defined.
 The crimp may not be as obvious as it is with other wool categories.
 There is plenty of crimp in each fiber though; however, it is spiral in nature not just kinked.
 This means the fibers are separate and don’t just nest next to each other.
 This feature traps air in the spaces making the wool highly insulating; thus very warm.

 The spiral crimp of the down breeds also makes it resistant to felting, but not immune to felting.
 It can be needle felted but at the same time can be thought of as a natural superwash.
 It is perfect for socks and other items needing frequent washing.
-I wash my husband’s socks in warm water with a regular load of laundry.
+I wash my husband’s socks in hot water with a regular load of laundry in my front loading machine.
+I have never used a top loader so cannot personally say what the washed results would be.
 Once out of the laundry, I give them a gentle lengthwise tug to reshape them and let them air dry.

 The fineness of the down breeds has a fairly broad range.
 Most fall into the middle range but several produce very fine soft fleeces.
 In 2014, I had twelve of my off-white sheep’s wool tested the average micron count was 25.9 with the lowest being 23.0 and the highest being 27.9.
 I also had five black sheep’s wool tested.
 The average micron count was 27.2 with the lowest being 26.0 and the highest being 30.4.
 In 2016, the average micron count was 27.6 with the lowest being 21.8 and the highest being 35.1.

-In 2014 and 2016, I sent in samples of my sheep's fleece to be evaluated.
-If interested in seeing the results, visit each sheep's page which is a clickable link from the Foundation Flock page of the website.
+In 2014, 2016, & 2018, I sent in samples of my sheep's fleece to be evaluated.
+If interested in seeing the results, visit each sheep's page which is a clickable link from The Flock page of the website.
 Then click on the image of the results, located in the bottom right corner, to see a larger, readable image of the results.
 Glossary of Abbreviations used in the reports.

 It is a widely spread rumor, in my opinion, that the Babydoll’s wool is in the cashmere range.
 None of the sheep's fleeces I've had tested met the required not to exceed 19 microns and I do not think any of the other Babydoll breeders who've had their tested tested in the cashmere range either.
 According to Wikipedia...